sanketpathak/POC-dependency-editor/README.md

 We provide various sample environments out of the box which make it easier to get started.
 They are all located as bash scripts in environments.

-==The default one you should use when you want to develop on the console is to reuse openshift.io production cluster:
+The default one you should use when you want to develop on the console is to reuse openshift.io production cluster:

 ```bash
 source environments/openshift-prod-cluster.sh